railwayapp/docs/src/docs/guides/cli.md

 #### Account Tokens

-You can also use an [Account Tokens](https://railway.app/account/tokens) to authenticate all CLI actions.
+You can also use [Account Tokens](https://railway.app/account/tokens) to authenticate all CLI actions.

 Account Tokens allow the CLI to perform all actions on any project that the token's account owner has access to.